- Understanding Chronic Kidney Disease

 Possible stage 4 kidney disease symptoms and signs:

-Anemia, decreased appetite, bone disease or abnormal blood levels of phosphorus, calcium or vitamin D.
+- Abnormal blood levels of phosphorus, calcium or vitamin D

 - Control blood pressure, blood sugar and cholesterol.

 - Learn about different kidney failure treatment options, choose the one that's best for you and start preparing.

 - Have a plan to get your dialysis access placed.

 While there's no cure for kidney disease, there are things you can do to help preserve kidney function and slow the progression of CKD.
 There are also treatments at stage 5, which is kidney failure, that can help people live well for decades.

 - Talk with your dietitian about a kidney-friendly diet to help keep your kidneys working longer.

 - Talk with your doctor about which treatment option best fits your lifestyle.
 Ask if a kidney transplant is an option.